Heavy-tailed configuration models at criticality: Convergence to AMC

 \section{Convergence to AMC}

 Let us give an overview of the organization of this section: In Section~\ref{sec:dyn-cons-coup}, we discuss an alternative dynamic construction that approximates the percolated graph process, coupled in a natural way.
 This construction enables us to compare the coupled percolated graphs with a dynamic construction.
 Then, we describe a modified system that evolves as an exact augmented multiplicative coalescent and the rest of the section is devoted to comparing the exact augmented multiplicative coalescent and the corresponding quantities for the graphs generated by the dynamic construction.
-The ideas are similar to \cite[Section 8]{DHLS15}, and we only give the overall idea and the necessary details specific to this paper.
+For all the results in this section, we assume that the assumptions of Theorem~\ref{thm:mul:conv} holds.